mertcaliskan34/Hi-Kod-2.0-Assignments/README.md

-# Hi-Kod 2.0 Workshop Exercises
+# Hi-Kod 2.0 Workshop Activities

 This repository contains Dart programming exercises completed as part of the Hi-Kod 2.0 Mobile Application Development Workshop.